d-smith/acg-aws-architecture/01-cloud-practitioner/notes.md

     * Hybrid storage service, connect on-premises and cloud data
     * Move backups to cloud, low latency access to data, reduce storage cost

+AWS Backup

+* Helps you manage backups across multiple AWS services
+* Integrates with resource like EC2, EBS, ECS, and more
+* Includes backup plan with both frequency and retention